 Lori can be reached at email@example.com.

-Melanie Hedgespeth is a technology manager, trainer, and owner of an online technology relief business called mytechrelief.com.
+Melanie is also the owner of an online technology relief business called mytechrelief.com.
 She has studied and taught web design applications, database programs and tools, and Microsoft Office products for almost 20 years.
 She holds a master’s degree in informational technology and a bachelor’s degree in business/computer education and is MCSE certified.
 Her passion and love of technology drives her to help others understand software and technologies.

 Melanie can be reached at firstname.lastname@example.org.